Kamchatka Peninsula: History and exploration

-In 1713 Peter the Great sent shipbuilders to Okhotsk.
+In 1713, Peter the Great sent shipbuilders to Okhotsk.
 A fifty-four-foot boat was built and sailed to the Tegil River in June 1716.
 This one-week journey, later redirected to Okhotsk-Bolseretsk, became the standard route to Kamchatka.
-In 1720 Ivan Yevreinov mapped Kamchatka and the Kurils.
-The Danish-born explorer Vitus Bering left Nezhe-Kamchatsk for his first voyage in 1728 and, as part of his second voyage, founded Petropavlovsk-Kamchatsky in 1740.
+In 1720, Ivan Yevreinov mapped Kamchatka and the Kurils.
+The Danish-born Russian explorer Vitus Bering left Nezhe-Kamchatsk for his first voyage in 1728 and, as part of his second voyage, founded Petropavlovsk-Kamchatsky in 1740.

 Vitus Bering's Second Kamchatka Expedition (ca 1733–1743), in the service of the Russian Navy, began the final "opening" of Kamchatka, helped by the fact that the government began to use the area to exile people, famously the Hungarian nobleman and explorer the Count de Benyovszky in 1770.
-In 1755 Stepan Krasheninnikov published the first detailed description of the peninsula, An Account of the Land of Kamchatka.
+In 1755, Stepan Krasheninnikov published the first detailed description of the peninsula, An Account of the Land of Kamchatka.
 The Russian government encouraged the commercial activities of the Russian-American Company by granting land to newcomers on the peninsula.
-By 1812 the indigenous population had fallen to less than 3,200 while the Russian population had risen to 2,500.
+By 1812, the indigenous population had fallen to less than 3,200 while the Russian population had risen to 2,500.

-In 1854 the French and British, who were battling Russian forces in the course of the Crimean War, attacked Petropavlovsk.
+In 1854, the French and British, who were battling Russian forces in the course of the Crimean War, attacked Petropavlovsk.
 During the Siege of Petropavlovsk, 988 men with a mere 68 guns managed to defend the outpost against 6 ships with 206 guns and 2,540 French and British soldiers.
 Despite the successful defense, the Russians abandoned Petropavlovsk as a strategic liability after the French and British forces withdrew.
 The next year, when a second enemy force came to attack the port, they found it deserted.
 Frustrated, the ships bombarded the city and withdrew.

 On 24 May 1861, the ship Polar Star (475 tons), of New Bedford, wrecked on the west coast of Kamchatka during a dense fog and gale.
 The chief officer and a boat's crew perished while attempting to reach the shore.
 The rest of the crew were saved by the barque Alice, of Cold Spring, and the ship Oliver Crocker, also from New Bedford.

-On 21 May 1865, the American Civil War came to the area: the Confederate States Navy steamer Shenandoah sailed past the southern end of the Kamchatka Peninsula on its way to hunt United States whaling ships in the Sea of Okhotsk.
+On 21 May 1865, the American Civil War came to the area: the Confederate States Navy steamer Shenandoah sailed past the southern tip of the Kamchatka Peninsula on its way to hunt United States whaling ships in the Sea of Okhotsk.
 As a commerce raider, the CSS Shenandoah aimed to destroy Union merchant shipping and thus draw off United States Navy ships in pursuit, thereby loosening the US Navy blockade of Confederate coasts.
 The ship spent almost three weeks in the Sea, destroying only one ship due to the dangerous ice, before moving on to the North Pacific, where it virtually captured or bonded 24 whalers, sinking most of them.